ScansDev/ScansDev/README.md

 - 👀 I’m interested in combining my knowledge of coding with my passion for business and entrepreneurship
 - 🌱 I’m currently learning C, Python and SQL
 - 💞️ I’m looking to collaborate on Python Data Science Projects
-- 📫 How to reach me jackscan11@gmail.com
+- 📫 How to reach me jack.h.scanlan@mail.missouri.edu

 <!---
 ScansDev/ScansDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.